 A true reconnection with the present

-I found a denser form of reality.
-Everything felt truer, more intense.
+I have found a denser form of reality.
+Everything seemed more real, more intense.

-Exchanges with friends were richer, moments more memorable.
-I found the latitude to do things I'd been procrastinating on for a long time that didn't feel urgent, like going to the garbage bin, dusting off my PC, sorting things out.
+The exchanges with my friends were richer, the moments more memorable.
+I found the latitude to do the things I'd been procrastinating on for a long time that didn't really need to be done, like going to the garbage tip, dusting off my PC, sorting things.
 And I found it very satisfying.
 From day one.

 I've rediscovered boredom... which isn't boredom.